Car servicing is one of the most important forms of vehicle maintenance.

 This can be done with a stamp in the service book, an invoice from the garage or by doing the process digitally.

-How to Recover a Lost Car Service History
+How to Find a Lost Car Service History

-The approach you take to recover a lost service history will differ depending on the circumstances.
+The approach you take to recover your car's service history will differ depending on the circumstances.

 In any case, you may need your vehicle identification number (VIN) and your car’s registration details.